kristinemlarson/gnssrefl/README_invsnr.md

 The code makes a first cut of LSP reflector height estimation.
 It also does a cubic spline fit and then the spline fit estimation.
-I am still working on creating a txt/csv version of the smooth results.
+I am currently printing out the smoothed results to a plain txt file every five minutes.
+I will work on making a csv and json formatted file available.

-*No phase center or refraction corrections are currently applied.*
+Warning: No phase center or refraction corrections are currently applied to the reflector heights.

 *Example for station AT01*